<< GUIDELINES FOR LIMITED USE OF CONFRONTATION: >>

 You have been working to have your concerns taken seriously.
 Once

-your concerns are taken seriously then you will want to look towards building
+your concerns are taken seriously then you will want to look towards

 some kind of working relationship with your Adversary (and/or the Decision

 Makers) to begin to resolve the issues that concern you.
-The process of using
+The process

-confrontation to force them into a position where they will have to deal with
+confrontation to force them into a position where they will have to

 your concerns involves a delicate balance.